 It is not a very big town but it can get busy especially in the evenings.
 Huaraz is surrounded by the Andes and that is why the surroundings are a paradise for hiking.
-Depending on your interests you can stay weeks there and do nothing but hike and camp in the mountains.
+Depending on your interests you can stay weeks here and do nothing but hike and camp in the mountains.
 We are not necessarily passionate hikers so we decided to stay in Huaraz for only 3 days, visiting two beautiful lagoons: Laguna Paron and Laguna 69.

+Laguna Paron needs to be in your Peru itinerary for sure.
 We arrived to Huaraz quite late and because I am such a perfectionist we had to go to Laguna Paron the next day as the weather was supposed to be good.
 Please don’t make the same mistake and rest for at least 24 hours.
 This is to make sure that you acclimate your body to the altitude.
 Laguna Paron was an absolute highlight for us.
 You can see Laguna Paron in 1 day or even stay overnight.
 We wrote an entire article about Laguna Paron and you can read it HERE.